 - As a dietary supplement.
 Extracts from the stevia leaf have been approved for use as nutritional supplements in America.

 - As an ingredient in various foods and beverages.
-Stevia can be used as an ingredient in desserts, sauces, soft drinks, pickled foods, yogurts, candy, chewing gum, and seafood (13).
+Stevia can be used as an additive in desserts, sauces, soft drinks, pickled foods, yogurts, candy, chewing gum, and seafood (13).

 Splenda is also widely used and in various ways.
 According to experts, sucralose, whose brand name is Splenda, can be used in the following ways: